Library Behavior Guidelines

 • Only service animals are permitted inside the library.
 No animals may be left tethered or unattended for extended periods of time.

-• Use of skateboards, rollerblades, roller-skates, or scooters is not allowed in the Library, or on Library premises.
+• Use of skateboards, rollerblades, roller-skates, or scooters or other wheeled devices is not allowed in the Library, or on Library premises (exception: wheelchairs, strollers with infants, walkers).
 Scooters and bicycles, including electric ones, are not allowed in the building and must be left outside; bicycle racks are available for this purpose and locks are encouraged.
 The City of Greenfield is not responsible for the loss of personal property.

 • Restroom sinks shall not be used for washing clothes or bathing.